 and digest the content.

-the envelope.
+The address block should be left justified on the envelope (as indicated below).
 The address block should use NAB style of spaces, not traditional

 punctuation such as commas or hyphens.